-Benefit adjustment: The Board of the National Social Security Fund reviews benefits periodically and adjusts them according to the actuarial valuation of the fund and changes in the legal minimum wage.
+Benefit adjustment: The benefits are reviewed periodically and may be adjusted according to the actuarial valuation of the schemes' funds.

-Old-age grant: The grant is the average of the last sixty months of contributions before retirement times the number of months of contributions.
+Old-age grant: The grant is the average of the last 60 months of contributions before retirement multiplied by the number of months of contributions.